jonathanirvings/judgels-wiki/Dev's-Guide:-Running-from-source.md

          clientJid: JIDSECL-uriel-staging
          clientSecret: sealtiel-staging

 1. Verify that you can submit solutions in the contests.
+Note that currently, your solutions won't be graded yet.

 ## Miscellaneous